FAQ's about The Ohio Novice State Tournament

 Session 1- Wrestling will start at 9am for Boys Divisions 1, 3, 5, Girls Divisions 1 and 3.

-Session 2 - We expect wrestling to start at 1:00pm Boys Divisions 2, 4, 6, Girls Division 2, and Division 7 (Co-Ed) will email out a more firm time the week of the tournament.
+Session 2 - We expect wrestling to start at 1:00pm Boys Divisions 2, 4, 6, Girls Division 2, and Division 7 (Co-Ed)

 What is admission?